 The Hildreth crew was delayed upon leaving Dakar, this time due to a long-lasting severe dust storm.
 Finally, Paul piloted the 7-hour flight up the coast to Marrakech, Morocco on March 25.
 After another delay due to mechanical issues, finally, on March 31, the crew flew the 7 and a-half hour flight to Djedeida Airfield near Tunis, Tunisia.
 The last leg of the trip was a 4 and a-half hour flight on April 3 to Tortorella, Italy.

 Their arrival in Tortorella Airfield on April 3 marked the beginning of their preparation for combat missions.
-They were Crew 617 of the 816th Squadron of the 483rd Bombardment Group (Heavy), 5th Bomb Wing of the 15th Air Force.
+They were B-17 Crew 617 of the 816th Squadron of the 483rd Bombardment Group (Heavy), 5th Bomb Wing of the 15th Air Force.
 After conducting days of training missions, the Group executed its first bombing mission on April 12 from Foggia, Italy.
-On April 22, the Group relocated to a newly built tent camp with its 6,000 foot by 150 foot Marsden steel mat runway at Sterparone Air Field, located in Apulia, Italy, approximately 6 miles southeast of Torre Maggiorea.
+On April 22, the Group relocated to a newly built tent camp with its 6,000 foot by 150 foot Marsden steel mat runway at Sterparone Air Field, located in Apulia, Italy, approximately 6 miles south of Torre Maggiorea.
 The officers lived in 16 foot by 16 foot tents with dirt floors.
 The Group camp for the military and social needs for 2,280 men expanded over time with many activities (as chronicled in the camp’s paper ‘The Latest Poop‘) and new buildings.
 Each Squadron was authorized for 114 Officers and 426 Enlisted men, with twelve B-17s, but the actual numbers fluctuated.

 The importance of the air bases on the “plains of Foggia” were described by ‘Hap’ Arnold, Commanding General of the Army Air Forces, “as one of the keys to the liberation of Europe, for it was there that the Allies drove in order to base the strategic heavy bombers which were to fly in Adolph Hitler’s ‘back door’ and help destroy his war machine.”
 Southern Italy was viewed as “a base for an air force that could strike at the Balkans and at the industrial plants moved by the Germans beyond range of British-based bombers.”
 This area “became a staging area for flights to targets in southern Germany and Austria.”
 Bombing missions focused on the ball-bearing industry, oil refineries, airfields and related “Nazi war machine” targets.